Cash flow is essential for a healthy business.

 In short, the direct method is helpful when you need to make it easy for other people—like investors and stakeholders—to understand your cash flow.
 But it's harder for you as the finance person to create.

-If you're looking to get started with your own direct or indirect cash flow statements, grab our free 3-statement model Excel or Google Sheets template.
+If you want to get started with your direct or indirect cash flow statements, grab our free 3-statement model Excel or Google Sheets template.